kotlinguistics/IPA-Transcribers/README.md

 Vietnamese              | signs point to no
 Italian                 | probably

-Probably means that it uses the latin alphabet (which means it probably can), but has used it for a long time (around 1000 years), so may be too irregular for rule-based -- further research is required.
+**"Probably"**: this language uses the latin alphabet (which means it probably can be transliterated), but has used it for a long time (say, at least 1000 years), so may be too irregular for rule-based -- further research is required.

-Partially means that this language uses the Arabic script, which only records some vowels.
+**"Partially"**: this language uses the Arabic script, which only records some vowels.
-There isn't enough information present in the orthography to make a complete transcription of all the phonemes, without resorting to lookup-tables and a context-sensitive approach.
+There isn't enough information present in the orthography to make a complete transcription of all the phonemes, without resorting to lookup-tables, and/or a context-sensitive approach.

 for information on the completion status for each language, look in the `project boards` section of this repo's GitHub page.